 However, before choosing this combined product, ask yourself if you want your death benefits to remain the same following a critical illness.
 If so, then purchasing separate critical illness insurance coverage is the better choice.

-The limits vary from product to product and company to company on
+Coverage Age and coverage limits: The limits vary from product to product and company to company like:

 • The amount of critical illness insurance you can purchase, and